 Presented by Dr. Daniel Blumlo, Associate Professor of History

 This lecture will give background context as to when and why Confederate monuments and the Confederate flag started to appear in communities throughout the United States.
 In addition, we will explore the controversy surrounding the removal of confederate symbols (flag, statues, and monuments) from public spaces.
 Many Americans see the removal of a statue as an assault on our past, as an attempt to erase history.
 We do not learn history from a monument, however.
 Instead monuments and statues are ways that we choose to honor and celebrate figures, trends, and values.

 The Power of the Dark Side: Toni Morrison and Star Wars

-Presented by Joseph Haverly, Professor of Life Sciences
+Presented by Kenneth Webb, Assistant Professor of English

 Any views or opinions presented are solely those of the presenter and do not necessarily represent those of Rock Valley College, the Rock Valley College Board of Trustees, their agents or employees.